sunpeng810/git_learning/readme.md

 Hi,we are learning Git together.
 Have a good time!

-we are  going  to recode !
+we are  going  to recode  hahaha   wo you tian  jia  le  !